 (3) For the chief executive officer, the duties provided for by this Division are in addition to those in clause 1.

-[Clause 2 inserted by No. 67 of 2004 s.
+[Clause 2 inserted: No. 67 of 2004 s.
 42.]

 3. Duty to act honestly

 (1) The chief executive officer or an executive officer must at all times act honestly in the performance of the functions of his or her office, whether within or outside the State.